adamschonewille/phys408OpticalCavity/LabNotebook.md

  - Removed the first mirror $M_1$.
 Aligned the mirrors so that the beam was parallel to the optical table surface throughout the setup.
  - Added the $50~$cm lens to the beam path and centered the laser spot on it.
  - Reinserted the first $M_1$ mirror into the setup on the micrometer stage at about $50~$cm from the lens.
- - Set the second mirror, $M_2$, to be $15~$cm from the first mirror as to create a resonant cavity with a length of
+ - Set the second mirror, $M_2$, to be $15~$cm from the first mirror as to create a resonant cavity with a length of $15~$cm.
+ - Observed the oscillating/changing time-dependent modes of the

 #### Piezo Calibration: